franloza/BMML/README.md

 #Parameters
 ##General Parameters
 * Enable learning curves
-* Select a lite version of the data (10% of the total) instead the raw data
+* Select the portion of data to be used

-  __NOTE__: It's strongly recommended to use the lite version when neural networks and SVM are used

 ##Logistic Regression Parameters
 * Normalize the data